Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 DIY Toddler Fishing Game Craft Instructions:

-This easy craft has only four steps.
-It does require mom involvement to make, but you are working together so it still fits the mom effort vs. kid fun balance of all Happy Moments Mom projects!
+This easy magnet fishing game craft has only four steps.
+It does require some parent involvement to make the game, but you are working together with your child and entertaining them at the same time so it still fits the mom effort vs. kid fun balance of all Happy Moments Mom projects!

 Step 1: Cut Out Fish Shapes